-Adverse effects Management Fever and chills may occur a few hours following your treatment.
-If these symptoms bother you, your doctor or pharmacist may recommend a pain killer such as acetaminophen (Ex: Tylenol®, Atasol®).
-Fever which occurs more than 24 hours after treatment may be the sign of an infection.
-Consult immediately a member of your healthcare team or go to the Emergency Room.
-You may experience cough.
-This symptom is rare and might be related to your treatment.
-If it bothers you, contact a member of your healthcare team who will recommend appropriate measures.
-Pain, irritation, swelling or a burning sensation at the injection site may occur with bendamustine.
+Adverse effects Management You may experience constipation. > Exercice if possible.
+Drink lots of liquids (at least 8 glasses a day) (unless otherwise instructed by your doctor).
+Eat foods that are rich in fibre (cereals, fruits and vegetables).
+Communicate with a member of your healthcare team who, if necessary, will prescribe the appropriate laxatives.
+Pain, irritation, swelling or a burning sensation at the injection site may occur during bendamustine infusion.
 Immediately advise your nurse if you experience this malaise during infusion.
-Rare adverse effects that can be severe or serious to communicate quickly to your doctor Rarely, severe skin rash (redness, pimples, itchiness) can occur on the days following your treatment. > Consult a member of your healthcare team.
+Rare adverse effects that can be severe or se rious to communicate quickly to your doctor Rarely, severe skin rash (redness, pimples, itchiness) may occur on the days following your treatment. > Consult a member of your healthcare team as soon as possible.
 Rarely, you may experience pain or abdominal cramps.
-This may happen mainly in the first weeks of treatment.
+This may happen mainly in the first weeks of your treatment.
 Notify a member of your healthcare team as soon as possible and consult your doctor.

-Special Considerations
+Special considerations

-- > If you are taking high blood pressure medication, you should stop taking them at least 12 hours prior the administration of rituximab on day 1.
-Your pharmacist or your doctor will advise you on how to take them. - > It is very important to drink plenty of fluids, especially during the first weeks of treatment.
-Furthermore, a medication (allopurinol) could be prescribed to decrease the risks of experiencing problems associated with the rapid destruction of abnormal cells.
+- If you are taking high blood pressure medication, you should stop taking them at least 12 hours prior to the administration of obinutuzumab.
+A member of your healthcare team will advise you on how to take them. - > It is very important to drink plenty of fluid, especially during the first few cycles.
+Furthermore, a medication, allopurinol, could be prescribed to decrease the risks of experiencing problems associated with the rapid destruction of abnormal cells.

-Pharmacist:
+Pharmacist: =

 Phone:

-from h to h (Monday to Friday)
+from h to h (Monday to F riday)